 The Magura hydraulic rim brakes are a bit unusual.
 They look quite space-age and work really well, with nice feel and bite.
 I didn’t however get to try them in the rain where discs excel.

 The bike feels very natural to ride – set it in one of Eco/ Sport/ Power and just go.
 The torque sensor returns power as you put it in – fairly linearly – so you do end up working with the bike.
 Other torque sensing bikes I’ve ridden tend to ramp up the power to maximum fairly quickly, whereas this feeds it in gently until you are stomping quite hard on the pedals.
 This is probably the secret to its amazing battery life – it gets you doing at least some of the work.
 Unfit riders might not appreciate this as much though.
+I know that ‘non-cyclists’ who want an ebike to do the work for them tend to avoid this bike given a choice.

 The only component that I really disliked were the grips.
 These are ‘ergo’ style, but are not locked on so they tend to rotate on the bars.
 Perhaps good grips are hard to find on account of the twist-grip gears on the right not matched by a throttle on the left.
 The kickstand is also in an awkward position to access when you have panniers installed.